-When I first saw people (mostly women) taking self portraits I thought they were showing off.
+Oh how I didn't like and understand other people's self portraits!
+I have always thought they were showing off.
 They wanted to take a picture of themselves in the best angel possible, with their hair and make up done.
 Or in a beautifully messy way.
 You get it.
 I have never taken self portraits because I didn't find myself nice let alone beautiful so there was no point taking a photo of myself.

 Then COVID hit the world in 2020 and we found ourselves in a lockdown.
 That was a challenging time for my family and I knew that the only way I could survive these times if I create as much as possible.
 The Phlock Community stepped up, got together and female artists from all over the world started to share their work.
-Laura and Sarah, founders of the Phlock Community, organised online classes which were life saver during those nerve wracking times.
-They inspired us to calm down, to look inside, to look around, to find beauty in everyday life and to create.
+Laura and Sarah, founders of Phlock Live, organised online classes which were life saver during those nerve wracking times.
+Those classes inspired us to calm down, to look inside, to look around, to find beauty in everyday life and to create.
 One of those classes was LeAnna Azzolini's class about self portraiture and I thought I would give it a try.
 I watched it and I cried.
 The tears were coming up from a very deep place I didn't even know existed.
 I thought 'Wait a minute!
-If only watching someone talking about self portraiture and her journey makes me cry, where could *taking those self-portraits* lead me?"
-I got curious and within a few days I set up my little scene, set up my camera and started "shooting".
+If only watching someone talking about self portraiture and her journey makes me cry, where could taking self-portraits lead me?"
+I got curious and after a few days I set up my little scene, set up my camera on a tripod and started shooting myself.